Hikers-for-life/Hiking-Logbook/README.md

 ![Test Coverage](https://img.shields.io/badge/Test%20Coverage-81.31%25-brightgreen)

-A comprehensive hiking application that allows users to track their hiking adventures, plan trips, and connect with fellow hikers.
-Built with modern web technologies and a robust authentication system.
+Hiking Logbook is a modern web app that lets users track their hikes, set goals, earn achievements, and share their journeys with friends through a social activity feed.
+It combines adventure tracking with community interaction, offering a fun and motivating way to explore the outdoors and connect with fellow hikers.

+##  Acknowledgments

+- **Annah Mlimi 2558137**
+-  **Risuna Ntimana 2684367**
+-  **Ntokozo Skosana 2440810**
+-  **Stelly Jane Ngono Onana 2744075**

 ##  Features